rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-19-dec-2020.md

   (Diem's language).

-  Although many chains are moving toward general-purpose VMS, particularly WASM, there are reasons not to, the main two being: wanting Ethereum EVM compatibility, and being based on zero-knowledge proofs.
+  Although many chains are moving toward general-purpose VMS, particularly WASM, there are reasons not to, the main two beings: wanting Ethereum EVM compatibility, and being based on zero-knowledge proofs.
 Move is a relatively rare case in that it is both its own language, and its own VM, but does not share the obvious reason to have a custom VM